sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> dict(ContinuedFraction(649, 200).odd_convergents)
    {1: ContinuedFraction(13, 4), 3: ContinuedFraction(649, 200)}

-As with :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` the results are generators of enumerated sequences of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances, where the enumeration is by convergent index.
+As with the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.convergents` property the result is a generator of enumerated sequence of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances, where the enumeration is by convergent index.

 The different behaviour of even- and odd-indexed convergents can be illustrated by a :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` approximation of :math:`\sqrt{2}` with one hundred 2s in the tail, using dictionaries to store the even- and odd-indexed convergents: